32 terms starting with T.

 An electric motor-driven gear unit that slowly rotates the main engine crankshaft for maintenance, cooling-down, or warming-through.

-- Twenty-foot Equivalent Unit
+- Twenty-foot Equivalent Unit (TEU)

 Standard unit of cargo capacity equivalent to one 20-foot ISO shipping container, used to measure container ship capacity.